San7o/Brenta-Engine/README.md

 - A `C/C++` compiler

-- `GLFW` isntalled on your machine
+- `GLFW` installed on your machine

 If you are on `NixOS`, you can access the developement environment by running: